Paper (HTML | Doc) · Changes (HTML | Doc)

 4.2 The Non-Locality Property

-We define a key structural property that distinguishes implicit entity recognition from span-based entity tasks.
+Bridging anaphora [42] and zero-mention coreference [43] have long noted that entities can be referenced indirectly through related concepts; we strengthen this observation by formalizing the case where no contiguous identifying span exists in the entire passage.
 Let \(C(T, e^*) = \{c_1, c_2, \ldots, c_n\}\) denote the set of textual cues in \(T\) that collectively identify \(e^*\).
 In standard NER and EL, the entity is localized: there exists a contiguous span \(m\) that is sufficient to identify \(e^*\).
 In implicit entity recognition, the entity is non-local:

 $$\nexists \; m \subset T \;\text{s.t.}\; m \text{ is contiguous} \wedge m \Rightarrow e^*$$ $$\text{but}\; C(T,e^*) \Rightarrow e^*,\; c_i \text{ non-contiguous}$$